CenterForTheBuiltEnvironment/HHW_brick/docs/getting-started/understanding-brick.md

 ### What We Convert

-The HHWS Brick Application converts:
+The HHW Brick Application converts:

 ```
 CSV Data              →    Brick Model